Vyral/base-template/_posts/2019-07-30-how-to-change-your-life-by-investing-in-real-estate.md

 Renting out investment properties is an incredible way to create passive income.
 Better still, paying down the mortgage on these properties becomes much easier when you’re using a tenant’s money to do so, as opposed to your own.&nbsp;

-**Tax benefits related to mortgage interest deductions and depreciation are also a major advantage that real estate investors.** Beyond that, properties appreciate over time, making real estate a very powerful way to build wealth.&nbsp;
+**Tax benefits related to mortgage interest deductions and depreciation are also a major advantage for real estate investors.** Beyond that, properties appreciate over time, making real estate a very powerful way to build wealth.&nbsp;

 At this point, you may be thinking to yourself, “Well, that sounds great.
 But what about taking care of the property?
 I don’t want to get a phone call in the middle of the night from a tenant asking me to fix their leaky faucet.”&nbsp;